tap-ir/tap-ir.github.io/README.md

 Using the **name** expression, you can match on file name.

-* Seach all file named **image1.jpg**
+* Seach all files named **image1.jpg** :

 ```bash
 xfind  "name == 'image1.jpg'"
 ```

-* Search all file with an extension of type .jpg (lower case) using wildcard :
+* Search all files with an extension of type .jpg (lower case) using wildcard :

 ```bash
 xfind "name == w'*.jpg'"
 ````

-* Search for file with a bame starting by image and with an underscore using wildcard :
+* Search for files with a bame starting by image and with an underscore using wildcard :

 ```bash
 xfind "w'image?_*.jpg'
 ```

-* Search file name containing an extension .jpg or .tiff using regexp :
+* Search file names containing an extension .jpg or .tiff using regexp :

 ```bash
 xfind "name == r'([^\s]+(\.(?i)(jpg|tiff))$)'"
 ```

-* Search for a file named image1.jpg or starting by image 2 :
+* Search for files named image1.jpg or starting by image 2 :

 ```bash
 xfind "name == 'image1.jpg' or name == w'image2*'"